sdesabbata/r-for-geographic-data-science/docs/220-reproducibility.md

 In the newly opened panel *Commit* window, the top-left section shows the files, and the bottom section shows the edits.
 Write `My first commit` in the *Commit message* section in the top-right, and click the *Commit* button.
 A pop-up should notify the completed commit.
 Close both the pop-up panel, and click the *Push* button on the top-right of the *Commit* window.
 Another pop-up panel should ask you for your GitHub username and password and then show the executed push operation.
 Close both the pop-up panel and the *Commit* window.

 Congratulations, you have completed your first commit!
 Check the repository page on GitHub.
 If you reload the page, the top bar should show *2 commits* on the left and your files should now be visible in the file list below.
 If you click on *2 commits*, you can see the commit history, including both the initial commit that created the repository and the commit you just completed.

+## How to cite code

+The UK's [Software Sustainability Institute](https://www.software.ac.uk/about) provides clear guidance about [how to cite software](https://www.software.ac.uk/how-cite-software) written my others.
+The most important principle outlined in the guidance using software written by others, you should cite and credit their work.
+That is not always simple or straightforward, especially when working with libraries, as most of them are not linked to related paper, nor provide a [DOI](https://www.doi.org/).
+In such cases, you should include at least a link to the authors' website or repository (or CRAN page) in the final report when using a library.
+For instance, the following links are the Tidyverse  [website](https://tidyverse.tidyverse.org/), [repository](https://github.com/tidyverse/tidyverse) and [CRAN page](https://cran.r-project.org/web/packages/tidyverse/index.html), but @tidyverse2019 also wrote a paper for the [Journal of Open Source Software](https://joss.theoj.org/), so you can also cite their paper [@tidyverse2019], e.g., [using Bibtex in RMarkdown](https://bookdown.org/yihui/rmarkdown-cookbook/bibliography.html).

+Appropriate citations are even more important when directly copying or adapting code from others' work.
+Plagiarism principles apply to code as much as they do to text.
+The Massachusetts Institute of Technology (MIT)'s [*Academic Integrity at MIT: A Handbook for Students*](https://integrity.mit.edu/) includes a section on [writing code](https://integrity.mit.edu/handbook/writing-code) which provides a good guidance on when and how to properly cite code that you include in your projects or from which you adapt your own code.